IN-CORE/incore-docs/manual/source/analyses/residential_recovery.md

-### Residential recovery
+### Residential building recovery

 **Contributors**

-- Scientific: Lisa Wang and John W. van de Lindt (CSU)
+- Scientific: Lisa Wang (CSU), John W. van de Lindt (CSU)
-- Implementation: Gowtham Naraharisetty and Chris Navarro, Jong Sung Lee (NCSA, UIUC)
+- Implementation: Gowtham Naraharisetty, and NCSA IN-CORE Dev Team

 **Description**

-This analysis focuses on the residential recovery in the aftermath of hazard events.
-The methodology incorporates the multi-layer
+This analysis computes the recovery time needed for each residential building from any damage states to receive the full restoration.
+Currently, supported hazards are **tornadoes**.

-Monte Carlo simulation approach and determines the two-step recovery time: downtime due to delay and downtime due to repair.
+The methodology incorporates the multi-layer Monte Carlo simulation approach and determines the two-step recovery time that includes delay and repair.
-The recovery time results could provide the time-stepping (e.g., monthly, quarterly, yearly) probabilistic recovery performance throughout the entire community for hazard events and keep track of the recovery trajectory of a single building or a single sector
-(e.g., household, business, healthcare, education).
-The analysis also shows the probabilities of housing units financed by different resources using real-world socio-demographic data with household income groups.

-Several delays inevitably take place before the initiation of building repairs, which would consequently increase the time needed for damaged buildings to reach any recovery states.
 The delay model was modified based on the REDi framework and calculated the end-result outcomes resulted from delay impeding factors such as post-disaster inspection, insurance claim, and government permit.

-The Jupyter notebook study presents the illustrated example of the Joplin testbed to explain the proposed methodology for wind events, and quantitatively measure the residential recovery performance impacted by policies.

-The output of the computation shows the functionality levels of residential buildings over the time in CSV format.
+The repair model followed the FEMA P-58 approach and was controlled by fragility functions.

+The outputs of this analysis is a CSV file with time-stepping recovery probabilities at the building level.

 **Related publications**

-- Sutley, Elaina J., and Sara Hamideh.
-"An interdisciplinary system dynamics model for post-disaster housing recovery."
-Sustainable and Resilient Infrastructure 3, no. 3 (2018): 109-127.
-- Smith, Daniel J., and Daniel Sutter.
-"Response and recovery after the Joplin tornado: Lessons applied and lessons learned."
-The Independent Review 18, no. 2 (2013): 165-188.
-- Lindell, Michael K., and Carla S. Prater.
-"Assessing community impacts of natural disasters."
-Natural hazards review 4, no. 4 (2003): 176-185.
+- Wang, Wanting Lisa, and John W. van de Lindt.
+"Quantitative Modeling of Residential Building Disaster Recovery and Effects of Pre-and Post-event Policies." *International Journal of Disaster Risk Reduction* (2021): 102259.

 **Input parameters**